eljoujat/eljoujat.github.io/_posts/2015-04-24-impex-editor.md

 ### Preferences of the plugins :

-I also used the Preferences API to allow customisation, to give the more friendly user experience.
+To give the more friendly user experience,i used the Preferences API to allow customisation.

-It's possible to customize colors of text on the Impex file:

 ![Preference Snapshot](/images/impex/perferences_1.png)

-And you can configure the connection with hybris, to execute and validate the impex with any running instance of hybris !
+I also possible to configure the connection parameters with hybris, this connection will be used to execute and validate the impex .

 ![Preference Snapshot](/images/impex/perferences_2.png)